kunhwiko/concepts/fundamentals.md

 ##### Virtual Memory
 ```
-Shared Memory
-1) Multiple processes should be allowed inside memory at once
-2) No process should be aware that memory is being shared
-3) Processes must not corrupt one another
-4) Efficiency should not be affected by sharing

 Intuition
 1) The amount of addressable/needed memory could be larger than the actual physical memory
 2) We don't need all processes to have data in physical memory, just the ones being executed